cucumber/common/docs/architecture/event-protocol.md

 The Cucumber Event Protocol allows various components in the Cucumber ecosystem to exchange information.
-For example, it's how Cucumber notifies formatters (such as HTML or JUnit) about the results of a Cucumber run.
+For example, it's how Cucumber notifies formatters (such as [HTML Formatter](../../html-formatter/README.md) or JUnit Formatter) about the results of a Cucumber run.

-This protocol enables more reuse of complicated components - a Cucumber implementation written in one programming language can integrate with components written in another programming language.
+This protocol enables more reuse of complicated components because a Cucumber implementation written in one programming language can integrate with components written in another programming language.